arthurlacoste/winegold/README.md

 Where `[platform]` is `darwin`, `linux`, `win32`, or `all` (default).

 After that, you'll see the binaries in the `dist` folder :smile:

+## FAQ

+### Wait, I can do everything with CLI tools without your app !

+Yes.

+### Why winegold ?

+As Jesus changes water into wine, we change wine into gold.

 ## Licence
 [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)